julianespinel/website/README.md

 1. It allows me to automate the build and deployment processes.
 (CI/CD)

-However, in the section [Deploy](https://github.com/julianespinel/website#deploy) of this file, you can find links to the documentation I generated when deployed this system using Kubernetes.<br>
+However, in the section [Deploy](https://github.com/julianespinel/website#deploy) of this file, you can find links to the documentation I generated when deployed this system using Kubernetes.
 I have also documented my current deployment process.

 ## Installation